How Alcohol Affects Blood Pressure

 High blood pressure occurs when blood pushes too hard against the walls of the arteries as it flows through them.
 If left untreated, high blood pressure can lead to complications like aneurysms, eye problems, heart attacks and strokes.

-The link between moderate alcohol use and blood pressure drop has become more controversial in recent years.
-It may be true, for example, that people who drink limited amounts of alcohol may also be more likely to engage in other healthy behaviors that lower their risk of hypertension.
+Over a decade ago, researchers believed that using small amounts of alcohol was beneficial for blood pressure.
+The link between moderate alcohol use and blood pressure drop has recently become more controversial.
+It now seems more likely , for example, that people who drink limited amounts of alcohol may also be more likely to engage in other healthy behaviors that lower their risk of hypertension.
 Additionally, alcohol use may affect people’s blood pressure differently based on their genetics, race and age.
 Anyone concerned about high blood pressure should cut back on their drinking and speak to their doctor about how alcohol use may be affecting their health.

 Alcohol Use and Blood Pressure Medications

 Because alcohol can cause harmful interactions with different cardiovascular drugs, it’s usually not a good idea to combine alcohol and blood pressure medication.
-Sometimes, alcohol use can send blood pressure medication into overdrive, which can lead to dangerous drops in blood pressure or adverse side effects.
+Sometimes, alcohol use can send blood pressure medication into overdrive, leading to dangerous blood pressure drops or adverse side effects.
 If someone isn’t sure whether they should combine alcohol with their blood pressure medication, they should speak to their doctor or pharmacist to obtain additional information.

 Anyone who is worried about hypertension and has trouble limiting their drinking to moderate levels can talk to a substance abuse counselor to help determine if their drinking has developed into alcohol misuse.
 Rehab facilities can help people develop the tools they need to live a sober, healthy lifestyle.